cloudverve/wordpress-cloud-media-offloader-plugin/README.md

 #### Immediate

-* Bug: When uploading images via "Add Media" from post editor, resized images do not upload
-* Bug: Settings defaults do not work (I am waiting for a CF update to address this)
+* Bug: Settings defaults do not work
 * Significant testing in various environments

 #### Medium-Term